 - The error log or event log is monitored for database errors.

-- Databases have routine maintenance performed on them, and the overall system has periodic maintenance performed by the system administrator.
+- Databases have routine maintenance performed on them, and the overall system has periodic maintenance performed by

 Using Storage Properly